 20. Check how much interest you are paying on your credit card

 If you have a credit card, check what purchase rate is being applied to your transactions.
-Credit card purchase rates can vary up to 17%, based on products in Canstar’s database at the time of writing, so it might be worthwhile to compare yours to its competitors.
+Credit card purchase rates can vary up to above 20%, based on products in Canstar’s database at the time of writing, so it might be worthwhile to compare yours to its competitors.
 As a general rule, the most cost-effective way to use credit cards is to pay them off in full each month to avoid racking up excessive interest charges.
 There is a range of relatively low-interest and low fee cards that are available, as well as cards that might have more fees and charges but offer perks such as reward points that may suit some consumers.

 21. Phone your bank and ask for a discount on your home loan interest rate

 The official cash rate – which most banks use when considering what interest rates to charge on home loans – is at its lowest point to date, 0.10%.
 Australia has never before seen a home loan market with such low rates on offer – Canstar’s database of more than 4,000 loans offered by more than 100 lenders lists the lowest ‘headline’ rate as 1.77% (1.83% comparison rate) as of 21 December 2020, while the highest rate is more than 7.6%.

 The cost of a comprehensive insurance policy can vary significantly, based on an analysis of policies in Canstar’s database.
 Some insurers offered discounts during the time of coronavirus, because people may not have been using their cars as often as they normally would.
 It could also be possible to save on insurance by going for a cheaper provider.
 Just be sure to check the relevant Product Disclosure Statement and consider contacting the insurer you’re considering, to make sure the new policy provides the level of cover that you need.
 You can check out Canstar’s most recent car insurance Star Ratings and compare policies on Canstar s database.

 23. Review your health insurance